• Skip to primary navigation

 Instructions

-1. Place the softened butter cut into pieces in the bowl of your stand mixer fitted with the whisk attachment and whisk at high speed for about 3-5 minutes until you obtain a smooth and creamy mixture.
+1. Place softened butter in the bowl of a stand mixer fitted with the whisk attachment.
+Beat on high speed for 3–5 minutes until pale, fluffy, and creamy.

-2. Lower the speed of the mixer and add the sifted confectioner's sugar in several batches until completely incorporated.
+2. Reduce the speed to low and add the sifted powdered sugar in 3–4 additions until fully incorporated.

-3. Add the vanilla extract and full-fat heavy cream and beat on high speed for a further 5 minutes until you have a smooth, voluminous frosting.
+3. Add the vanilla extract and heavy cream, then beat on high speed for 5 minutes until the frosting is smooth, light, and voluminous.

-5. Use immediately on your cakes or store in the fridge under plastic wrap.
+5. Use immediately on cakes or cupcakes, or refrigerate covered with plastic wrap.

 Equipment